brusMX/containers-intro/03-Intro-k8s/README.md

 # Introduction to Kubernetes

-<<<<<<< HEAD
 Let´s talk about pods, deployments, services and LoadBalancers.

 ## Excercises

 - Go through the [illustrated guide to kubernetes](https://deis.com/blog/2016/kubernetes-illustrated-guide/)
-- Challenge: Deploy an application through the command line without a YAML file and expose it to the public internet
+- Challenge: Deploy an application other than NGINX through the command line without a YAML file and expose it to the public internet.
 - Let´s deploy our [first app](lesson1.md)